opensearch-project/project-website/_posts/2025-10-16-Introducing-Real-Time-Streaming-for-AI-Models-and-Agents-in-OpenSearch.md

 ## Getting started

-Once you’ve completed all the prerequisites, follow these steps to implement streaming in OpenSearch:
+Once you've completed all the prerequisites, follow these steps to implement streaming in OpenSearch.

-### Section 1: Predict stream
+### Step 1: Set up model prediction streaming

 #### 1. Register a compatible externally hosted model